 When an ESOP is subject to the Change in Bank Control Act, this fact should be brought to the attention of a BHC's management.
-Section 225.41 of Regulation Y specifies transactions acquisitions-that would require providing the Board with 60 days prior written notice before acquiring control of a bank holding company (or a state member bank), unless the transaction is exempt under section 225.42 of the Regulation.
-In addition to the above, a determination should be made as to whether the ESOP is a bank holding company.
+Section 225.41 of Regulation Y specifies transactions-acquisitions-that would require providing the should be made as to whether the ESOP is a bank holding company.
 The examiner may also refer to the Financial Accounting Standards Board's Statement No. 87, "Employers' Accounting for Pensions."